Skip to main content

 6. Enjoy abundant walkabout snacks and samples.

-For a unique option, try the charcuterie cone from DeLaurenti Food & Wine.
+For a unique treat, try the charcuterie cone from DeLaurenti Food & Wine.
 Filled with cheese, green olives (with pits) and your choice of either speck or salami, these ingenious portable charcuterie boards turn my gourmet kids into bloodhounds — they ask for one whenever we’re nearby.
 The cones aren’t always advertised, so just ask for one at the deli counter.

 View inside The Souk, a spice shop at Seattle’s famous Pike Place Market